danja/HKMS/docs/videos/plan.md

 Patreon mostly a tip jar.
 Patreon subscribers can direct where I go in terms of content and style and get video responses to questions.
+Priority bug fixes and feature requests.
 (Is motivation for me as well)
 Merch raffles.

 Bootstrap it with people I know, $1 a month.